Samuel-CHLam/Imperial-Probability-Theory/Reference.md

 - Details of proof regarding Helly's selection theorems are based on [ICL] and [MIT].

 ### Chapter 6 - Characteristic Functions
-- Sections 6.1- early 6.3 (before generalised version of CLT is introduced) follows closely with [ICL], with details of proofs filled out by [MIT].
+- Sections 6.1- early 6.3 (before generalised version of CLT is introduced) follow closely with [ICL], with details of proofs filled out by [MIT].
 - Later part of section 6.3 (Lindeberg-Feller theorem) follows [MIT].
 - We follow [ICL] for section 6.5